microsoft/TaskWeaver/website/docs/configurations.md

 > 💡 Up to 11/30/2023, the `json_object` and `text` options of `llm.response_format` is only supported by the OpenAI models later than 1106.
 If you are using an older version of OpenAI model, you need to set the `llm.response_format` to `null`.

 > 💡 Read [this](compression.md) for more information for `planner.prompt_compression` and `code_generator.prompt_compression`.

+> 💡 We support to set configurations via environment variables.
+You need to transform the configuration key to uppercase and replace the dot with underscore.
+For example, `llm.model` should be set as `LLM_MODEL`, `llm.api_base` should be set as `LLM_API_BASE`, etc.